Jesinta Franklin: Radio

 Franklin appeared on the Hot30 Countdown on 3 January 2012 and filled in for Maude Garrett with Matty Acton for one week.
 She came back as Matty Acton's co-host on 27 February 2012 on the Hot30 Countdown.

 Personal life

-Jesinta Franklin is married to Australian rules football player Lance Franklin, who plays for the Sydney Swans in the Australian Football League (AFL).
+Jesinta Franklin is married to Australian rules football player Lance Franklin, who played for the Hawthorn Hawks and the Sydney Swans in the Australian Football League (AFL).
 They married in November 2016 in a private ceremony with close friends and family.
 In August 2019, Franklin announced that she was expecting her first child.
 Their daughter Tullulah was born in February 2020.
 In October 2020, Franklin announced that she was expecting her second child.
 Their son Rocky was born in March 2021.